The Cell, the Nucleus and the Mitochondrion as DNA Reservoirs

 Last updated:

 For a working forensic biotechnologist these are not textbook facts but operational parameters.
-Nuclear DNA, present at only two copies per diploid cell, offers individual-level identification power but requires more intact DNA than a degraded skeletal sample often provides.
-Mitochondrial DNA, present at hundreds to thousands of copies, can produce a result from a single hair shaft with no root, a shed tooth, or a fragment of burned bone.
+Nuclear DNA offers individual-level identification power but requires more intact template than a degraded skeletal sample often provides.
+Mitochondrial DNA can produce a result from a single hair shaft with no root, a shed tooth, or a fragment of burned bone.
 The tradeoff is that mitochondrial DNA is maternally inherited and does not distinguish between maternal-lineage relatives, which limits its discriminating power compared to an autosomal STR profile.
 This topic maps out those tradeoffs and anchors them to the tissue and sample types a forensic examiner encounters.

 Two copies of 3.2 billion base pairs, compacted to fit inside a structure roughly 6 micrometres in diameter, the nucleus is a library whose card catalogue determines a person's identity.